aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-dotm/_index.md

 ---
-title: Convert PPT to DOTM via Java or online
+title: Convert PPT to DOTM via Java or Online App
 description: Java API to Export PPT to DOTM without using Microsoft Word or PowerPoint or online.
 Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /java/conversion/ppt-to-dotm/
 family: total